viamrobotics/docs/docs/how-tos/train-deploy-ml.md

        asyncio.run(main())
    ```

-1. Run the script to upload the data into a dataset in Viam app providing the following input:
+1. Run the script to upload the images and their metadata into a dataset in Viam app providing the following input:

    ```sh {class="command-line" data-prompt="$" }
    python upload_data.py -org-id <ORG-ID> -api-key <API-KEY> \